 \subsection{Polynomially-sized components}

-The proof of \cref{lemma:ltld-weakest} uses a similar strategy as the proof of \cref{proposition:ltld-weaker}: we first prove the statement along a subsequence $(n_i)_{i\ge 1}$ using a multi-scale renormalisation method, and then extend the result to all $n$.
-For the multi-scale renormalisation, we follow the steps \emph{(Sub),(Con),(Mark)} outlined in \cref{sec:outline-biskup-renorm}.
-The initialization of the renormalisation is different.
+The proof of \cref{lemma:ltld-weakest} uses a similar strategy as the proof of \cref{proposition:ltld-weaker}: we first prove the statement along a subsequence $(n_i)_{i\ge 1}$ using a multi-scale renormalization method, and then extend the result to all $n$.
+For the multi-scale renormalization, we follow the steps \emph{(Sub),(Con),(Mark)} outlined in \cref{sec:outline-biskup-renorm}.
+The initialization of the renormalization is different.
 Here, we shall use the uniqueness of the infinite cluster to construct large connected components in level-$0$ boxes.
 We use slightly overlapping boxes, so the events that two overlapping boxes contain a large connected component in their induced subgraph are no longer independent.
 Therefore, we cannot use Chernoff bounds as we did in the proof of \cref{proposition:ltld-weaker}.
 Markov's inequality can still be applied, but it leads to weaker bounds.
-We start by formally setting up the renormalisation.
+We start by formally setting up the renormalization.